How to use compost in gardens and landscapes

 New lawn installation

 Use compost to improve the growing conditions for lawns.
-Adding compost helps to improve soil structure.
+Adding compost stimulates soil microbe activity, which supports improved soil structure.

-The first step if you plan to install a new lawn is to apply compost over the worksite and mix it in with a rake or rototiller.
+The first step in a new lawn installation is to apply compost over the worksite and mix it in with a rake or rototiller.
 A thin layer of compost may be used as mulch after seeding turf.
-Add 1–2 inches compost to the area as you prepare the soil (Figure 11).
+Add 1–2 inches compost to the area as you prepare the soil (Figure 10).
 Rototill the compost into the soil.
-Don’t overtill the soil.
+Rototill the compost into the soil, but be aware that excess tillage damages soil structure.

 You can use a thin layer of compost as a mulch after seeding.
-Mulch helps to keep seeds moist during sprouting and early growth.
+Mulch retains soil moisture, which is essential for seed sprouting and early growth.

 For more information, see Practical Lawn Establishment and Renovation.